esh04/Movie-Recommender/README.md

 - Weighted Rating(WR) = (v/v+m).R + (m/m+v).C

     - Where v is the number of votes, m is the minimum number of votes the movie should get to be considered, C is mean vote and R is the average rating of the movie.

-    - We chose m to 10% of average the number of votes in the database, which turned out to be around 1380
+    - We chose m to be 80th percentile of the number of votes in the database which turns out to be 4229 votes.
     - C for our dataset was around 6.